List of Hollyoaks characters introduced in 2017: Brody Hudson

+Glenn Donovan

-Glenn DonovanGlenn Donovan made his first on-screen appearance on 15 August 2017.
+Glenn Donovan made his first on-screen appearance on 15 August 2017.
 Neil Roberts was cast in the role.
 The character and Roberts' casting details were announced on 8 August 2017.
 The character becomes involved in a scheme crafted by Darcy Wilde (Aisling Jarrett-Gavin) and saves Darcy when she is harassed by a private investigator hired by Grace Black (Tamara Wall).
 On 18 September, it was revealed that the character is Glenn Donovan, the former husband of Tracey Donovan (Lisa Maxwell), and father of Adam Donovan (Jimmy Essex), Liam Donovan (Maxim Baldry/Jude Monk McGowan) and Jesse Donovan (Luke Jerdy).
 On 16 November, it was announced that the role of Glenn had been recast from Roberts to Bob Cryer due to conflicts in Roberts' schedule, and that Roberts' final scenes in the role had already been broadcast that day.
 Cryer's first appearance as Glenn was broadcast on 7 December 2017.
 Glenn begins a relationship with Grace, causing conflict with his sons.
 Grace demands to be involved in Glenn's criminal activities and, after initially allowing her joint partnership, he quickly becomes irritated by her interference and pushes her out.
 His relationship with Grace is further complicated when he sees her kissing Esther Bloom (Jazmine Franks).

 In May 2018, Glenn discovers that someone grassed on his illegal activities to the police.
 He believes the grass is Zack Loveday (Duayne Boachie) and orders a horrified Adam to kill him.
 Adam and Glenn take Zack to the woods and Glenn tells Adam to shoot him.
 Adam leads Zack away from Glenn and allows him to escape.
 However, Glenn catches Adam about to fire a fake gunshot.
 Realising Adam was the grass all along, Glenn shoots him.
 Adam is killed instantly.

 Glenn cheats on Grace with Adam's wife, Maxine Minniver (Nikki Sanderson).
 Grace leaves him and starts seeing Farrah Maalik (Krupa Pattani).
 Glenn starts to manipulate and control both Maxine and Grace, telling the latter that he knows who her lover is and says he didn't give permission for her to move on.
 Consumed with jealousy, Glenn shoots Kim Butterfield (Daisy Wood-Davis) believing she is the lover.
 Glenn dies after his drink was spiked with potassium chloride by Breda McQueen (Moya Brady), who is intent to murder all the "bad dads" in the village.
 Jesse, Liam, Grace, Maxine, Simone Loveday (Jacqueline Boatswain) and Courtney Campbell (Amy Conachan) watched as he died.

+Sarah Ellis from Inside Soap noted most Hollyoaks fans could not "bear the thought of Glenn hanging around much longer", and was glad that Courtney had joined the other women to bring him down.